Recap

 What It Means

 For Texas (9-3, 6-2 SEC): This win is a massive résumé booster.
-Beating the #3 team in the country on the road puts Texas firmly back in the College Football Playoff conversation, though they likely need some help during conference championship week.
+Beating the #3 team in the country at home puts Texas firmly back in the College Football Playoff conversation, though they likely need some help during conference championship week.

 For Texas A&M (11-1, 7-1 SEC): The loss ends A&M’s perfect season but doesn’t end their championship dreams.
 They still head to the SEC Championship Game (thanks to tiebreakers), but their path to the #1 overall seed has taken a hit.